![]() |

 for you.”

 “You will always be good enough for me!”
-Before I could elaborate, she was running
+Before I could clarify my words, she was running

 down the hall and then slamming her door.

 What happened to my daughter?
-Would I never see the apple cheeked girl
+Would I ever see my little girl

 again?
 The one who loved me and knew I